Weo6/JULIA_Learning/README.md

 Date: 2020

-A Flutter app that recognizes hand drawn digits - using Tenso
+A Flutter app that recognizes hand drawn digits - using Tensorflow Lite, and MNIST